-Ray is an Official Fellow at Nuffield College, University of Oxford, and the Director of the Nuffield Centre for Experimental Social Sciences (CESS), which currently has centres in Oxford (UK), Santiago (Chile) and Pune (India).
-Prior to assuming these positions he was the Senator Don Henderson Scholar in Political Science at the University of Houston.
+Ray is an Official Fellow at Nuffield College, University of Oxford, and the Director of the Nuffield Centre for Experimental Social Sciences (CESS), which has collaboration partners in Chile and China.
 He received his BA (Honours) from the University of Manitoba in Canada and his MA and PhD from the University of Rochester.
-In addition, he has held visiting appointments at the Universitat Pompeu Fabra, Barcelona; the Hoover Institute and the Graduate School of Management, Stanford University; the Institute for Social Research Oslo; the Université de Montréal; and the Wissenschaftszentrum Berlin für Sozialforschung.
-He is currently the Long Term Visiting Professor at the Institute for Advanced Studies at the Toulouse School of Economics.
+He has held prior appointments at the University of Houston, Universitat Pompeu Fabra, Barcelona; the Hoover Institute and the Graduate School of Management, Stanford University; the Institute for Social Research Oslo; the Université de Montréal; and the Wissenschaftszentrum Berlin für Sozialforschung.
+He is currently the Long-Term Visiting Professor at the Institute for Advanced Studies at the Toulouse School of Economics.

 Ray has served as Associate Editor of the American Journal of Political Science and the Journal of Experimental Political Science.
-He is one of the founders of the European Political Science Association and the International Meeting on Behavioural Science (IMESBESS), and he is currently Vice President of the Midwest Political Science Association.
-In 2015, Ray was selected as a member of the UK Cabinet Office Cross-Whitehall Trial Advice Panel to offer Whitehall departments technical support in designing and implementing controlled experiments to assess policy effectiveness.
-He was recently nominated to the Evidence in Governance and Politics network.
+He is one of the founders of the European Political Science Association and the International Meeting on Behavioural Science (IMESBESS), he has also served as Vice President of the Midwest Political Science Association.
+Ray was a member of the UK Cabinet Office Cross-Whitehall Trial Advice Panel to offer Whitehall departments technical support in designing and implementing controlled experiments to assess policy effectiveness.
+He is a member of the Evidence in Governance and Politics network.

 Ray’s research focuses on responsibility attribution, incorporating elements of theory, experiments and analysis of public opinion.
 In 2008 he published an award-winning book, The Economic Vote, which demonstrates that citizens hold political parties accountable for economic outcomes.
 His experiments have identified the information shortcuts that individuals deploy for responsibility attribution.
 More recently, he has conducted experimental research into cheating, exploring its implications for tax compliance, corruption and economic performance.